-Parisian artist Philippe Hallais aka Low Jack feels at home in the world of postmodern sonics, where one can freely borrow tropes from styles and genres of the past and merge and mix them with their own experience – update them to v.
-2.0.
-From power electronics through techno and house to dub to ambient, Low Jack embraces music without any preconceptions.
-After the success of a series of club-oriented EPs on GTC Music, Delsin and In Paradisum, he released the LP Garifuna Variations on L.I.E.S., emphasizing the secret link between tribal sounds and industrial music.
-Imaginary Boogie EP appeared in October 2014 on The Trilogy Tapes and his latest outing is Sewing Machine, a techno album which has just come out on the aforementioned In Paradisum.
-He also runs his own label Editions Gravats.
+Parisian artist Philippe Hallais aka Low Jack feels at home in the world of postmodern sonics, where one can freely borrow tropes from styles and genres of the past and merge and mix them with their own experience.
+From power electronics, through techno and house, dub and ambient, Low Jack embraces music without any preconceptions.
+He’s released on labels such as GTC, In Paradisum, Delsin, The Trilogy Tapes, and L.I.E.S.
+He also runs his own label, Editions Gravats.
 This conversation took place before his set at the ICAS Festival in Dresden in May 2015.

-Apparently hip hop has been a major influence for you.
+Apparently hip hop has been a major influence to you.

-Low Jack: I started being into music through hip hop.
-When I was about 12 or 13 in the middle of the 90s, there was a really big hip hop scene in France.
+I got into music through hip hop.
+When I was about 12 or 13 in the mid 90s, there was a really big hip hop scene in France.
 Obviously, like everybody else, we focused on the stuff from the US, but we also had our own scene.

 Like MC Solaar?

 LJ: Yes, and the majors were also investing a lot of money in hip hop.
 I bought my first turntables when I was fifteen.
-I was interested in the weird and dark hip hop.
-I was also into turntablism, building beats with vinyl and playing around with the feedback, scratching.
-I’ve been recently thinking about that time and realised that even then I was into these cross-bridges between funk and soul on the one hand, but also into the more weird, industrial fucked up influences.
-I think it’s something that has been following me since many years now.
+I was interested in weird and dark hip hop.
+I was also into turntablism, building beats with vinyl and playing around with the feedback, and scratching.
+I’ve been recently thinking about that time and realised that even then I was into bridges between funk and soul on the one hand, and more weird, industrial fucked up influences on the other.
+I think the idea of bridging genres is something that has been in me for many years.

-Do you have an explanation for this?
-I guess kids at that age are not really into these avantgarde approaches.
+Do you have an explanation for this interest?
+I guess teenage kids are not really into such avant-garde approaches.

 Were you also into the social and political aspect of hip hop?